But how was Dahmer, who went on a 14 year long murderous spree, caught? This is everything you need to know.

 When the officers entered into Dahmer’s home to retrieve the key, Mueller discovered various polaroid pictures that showed bodies in different stages of dismemberment.

-After attempting to fight the officers, Dahmer was arrested and it was then that the true extent of his crimes were uncovered.
+After attempting to fight the officers, Dahmer was arrested and it was then that the horrifying extent of his crimes were uncovered.

 When Milwaukee’s Criminal Investigation Bureau searched Dahmer’s apartment, they discovered, among other things, four severed human heads in his kitchen, seven human skulls, two human hearts, two whole human skeletons, a mummified scalp and three dismembered torsos dissolving in a 57 gallon drum of acid.